microsoft/genaiscript/packages/vscode/README.md

 <!-- Preview of transformation changes](./images/preview.png) -->

 You can accept or cancel the changes using the buttons at the bottom of the view.
 CoArch does **not** apply any changes to your content automatically; all changes have to be reviewed and approved by the user.

+### Refinement

+If you decide that the changes are not acceptable, you can click on the **Refine** button in the status dialog (click on the statub bar icon) to refine the gpspec by adding a line in that file.
+This flow provides an iterative, chat like experience to evolve your gpspec file.

 ### OpenAI or Llama Token